Community Health Assessment

 - Align Cone Health’s community benefit resources with the prioritized needs of the community.
 The implementation plan outlines the action steps, the timeline, and the expected outcomes from our investment.

-- Meet the new IRS requirement for tax-exempt hospitals to conduct a CHNA and, based on its results, develop an implementation plan to meet the community health needs identified through the assessment.
+- Meet the IRS requirement for tax-exempt hospitals to conduct a CHNA and, based on its results, develop an action plan to meet the community health needs identified through the assessment.
 Cone Health will conduct the CHNA every three years.

 The CHNA process consisted of data analysis, prioritization of needs and the development of implementation plans.